05 · 2025

 The result

-Fieke Schulten – Branderhorst (IPO Lecturer)
+Fieke Schulten – Branderhorst (IPO lecturer)

 The design resulted in

-Approach & my role
+The approach & my role

 • Conducting product analyses and identifying repairability issues